ProjectDrawdown/solutions/README.md

    At the end of the code.earth hackathon 9/7/2018, a good start of the Unit Adoption Module had been made but remains to be completed.

 2. **First Cost module**
-   As with the first two modules, this should use VBAWEB to push data to the Python code.
+   As with the Unit Adoption module, this should use VBAWEB to push data to the Python code.

    Note that this is the first place in the spreadsheets where there are a number of custom variants, where specific models need to replace the implementation with their own.
 It is strongly recommended that the Python code not try to accommodate this at this point: it will be much more clear what needs to be done when more of the system is moved out of Excel, attempting to design for model specialization too early is likely to over-design for the problem.